RubySrivastava/ms3-recipe/README.md

 ### Frameworks, Libraries and Programs Used

   - [Bootstrap v4.5.0](https://getbootstrap.com/) - Used for the responsive layout as well as custom components such as header, footer, images, icons, grids, cards, and collapse element.
-  - [Font Awesome](https://fontawesome.com/) - Font Awesome is used to add social icons for socila links and icons for about us page.
+  - [Font Awesome](https://fontawesome.com/) - Font Awesome is used to add social icons for socila links.
-  - [Google Fonts](https://fonts.google.com/) - Google Fonts is used to import 'Expo'
+  - [Google Fonts](https://fonts.google.com/) - Google Fonts is used to import 'Expo' and 'Cinzel'.
   - [Git](https://git-scm.com/) - Git is used to allow for tracking of any changes in the code and for the version control.
   - [GitPod](https://www.gitpod.io/) - GitPod, connected to GitHub, hosted the coding space and allowed the project to be committed to the Github repository.
   - [Github](https://github.com/) - GitHub is used to host the project files and publish the live website by using Git Pages.